AdaCore/why3/INSTALL.md

 After unpacking, installation is done by

     ./configure
     make
     make install (as root)

-To install also the Ocaml library do
+To install also the Ocaml library, do

     make byte
     make install-lib (as root)

 Installation from the git repository